Click here for more info on our LGB/Q Health Services!

 - All full-time students are eligible to be seen (you’ve already paid for it through your university clinical fee).
 Part-time students may pay the annual (or semester) fee if they wish to be seen here.

-Our LGBT Health Working Group oversees planning and protocols specific to the needs of LGB/Q and Transgender patients at SHS.
-Our team has special expertise in the area of LGBTQ Health, but all SHS staff are given essential training on LGBTQ inclusive care.
+Our LGBT+ Health Working Group oversees planning and protocols specific to the needs of LGB/Q and Transgender patients.
+Our team has special expertise in the area of LGBTQ+ Health, but staff are given essential training on LGBTQ+ inclusive care.
 Click here to meet our Working Group!